PETE'S CLASSIC LEADS 1980-1999

 FREEL PEAK September 4, 1999

-All text is written from these actual outings, and all photos are taken on the actual outing, unless otherwise stated.
+All text is written from these actual activities, and all photos are taken on the actual activity, unless otherwise stated.
 Some simplification is necessary for the purposes of readability.
 Due to the time of authorship, some phrases may be written in the present tense.
 All references are accurate as to the stated time and date of the activity.
-Contact me for more details, if you wish.

 DISCLAIMER: In most cases, you should be a well-equipped and highly experienced hiker, climber, or wilderness skier to undertake, duplicate, or repeat these activities.
 Hazards and great danger, with potential loss, injury, and even death, are implicit in all wilderness travel, and also other forms of travel.
 Search, rescue and evacuation costs are generally the sole responsibility of the recipient.